llcoll/Discord-Themes/README.md

 ```

-To change the color scheme, the primary color of this theme is #3DA9A9 a.k.a. rgb(61, 169, 169).
+To change the color scheme, locate the primary color of the theme (usually the top of the theme) and
-Paste this code into a new document and replace all color values with the value of your choice.
+paste the theme into a new document and replace all color values with the value of your choice.

 ~Plugins skinned~